mroswell/voter_poll_join/windows_users.md

       ```
       =INDEX(polls!A$1:A$34,MATCH($H2,polls!$H$1:$H$34,0))
       ```
   18. Replace the 34 (in both formula places) with the last row number that you memorized above.
+Press enter
-  19. Drag the formula dot to the right-most poll column.
+  19. Click back on Cell I:2.
+Drag the formula dot to the right-most poll column.
 This should fill in the first row with the polling location of the first voter.
   20. Double-click on the formula dot to extend the formula to all of the voters.
 (If this doesn't work, make sure you don't have  any blank columns between the voters and the formulas.)
+  21. Spot check that your results seem in good order.
-  21. Visually inspect the right-hand precinct_poll_id to ensure that it matches the one in the original file.
+  22. Visually inspect the right-hand precinct_poll_id to ensure that it matches the one in the original file.
 If it does, feel free to delete the two duplicate columns (poll_precinct_num and poll_precinct_id).
-  22. Format the zip code columns as zip codes.
+  23. Format the zip code columns as zip codes.
 (Select the 'poll_zip' column.
 Right click.
 Choose Format Cells > Special > Zip Code.
 Click 'Okay')
-  23. Format the state_fips and precinct_num with leading zeroes.
+  24. Format the state_fips and precinct_num with leading zeroes.
 (Select the two columns.
 Right-click.
 Choose Format Cells > Custom.
 Enter: 000.
 Click "Okay")
-  24. Decide if you actually want to keep the other precinct_num, and the country.
+  25. Decide if you actually want to keep the other precinct_num, and the country.
 Delete if unnecessary.
-  25. Spot check that your results seem in good order.
   26. Select the new poll columns using the header.
 Right click.
 Select Copy, then Paste Values (click the icon with the 123 symbol), to replace the formulas with values.
   27. To clear out the #N/A cells (these represent the voters with no corresponding precinct information): Press Ctrl-H. Find what: #N/A    Replace with: (leave this blank).
 Click Replace All.